includes Chromatic Scale & Piano Tuning instructions

 The Second Edition book in PDF format, 266 pages is still available for download.

-You can purchase this second edition book at Amazon ($25.25), or as ebooks at Amazon Kindle, or the Apple iBookstore, or Nook (Barnes & Noble), $8.00.
+You can purchase the second edition book at Amazon ($25.25), or as ebooks at Amazon Kindle, or the Apple iBookstore, or Nook (Barnes & Noble), $8.00.

 Go to General Information for instructions for translators, teachers, and students, and 55% discounts for teachers.